-- A life-history database is in development for all species reported to have interacted with purseseine and large-scale longline fisheries - Values for fisheries-related susceptibility parameters have been obtained for many of the bycatch species
+- A temporary life-history database has been developed for all species reported to have interacted with purse-seine and large-scale longline fisheries - Values for fisheries-related susceptibility parameters have been obtained for about 30 of the 110 bycatch species that interact with EPO tuna fisheries. - New task: update length-weight relationships and average weight of bycatch species to improve various staff activities and reporting (e.g., Fishery Status Report).